muratcankurtulus/transformers/README.md

 - Implements a configurable GPT model using `torch.nn` for text sequence generation.
 - Utilizes `torch.utils.data` for efficient dataset management.
-- Includes logging with TensorBoard for monitoring training progress.
 - Supports dynamic configuration for model and dataset parameters using Pydantic.

 ## Requirements